The beauty of the Northern Lights awaits.

 This depends on how long you stay and your activities.
 We generally recommend at least 3-4 days to see the main sights, but you may wish to stay longer for a more comprehensive tour.

 It depends on what you’re after.
 The best time to see the Northern Lights is between October and March, but that’s also the coldest time of year with more unpredictable weather (which may cause road closures and impact your itinerary).
 If you want to do more outdoor activities, late Spring to early Autumn is a good choice.
-In short, you can book a school trip to Iceland for any time of year and it will be fantastic, but there some trade-offs to weigh up.
+In short, you can book an educational trip to Iceland for any time of year and it will be fantastic, but there some trade-offs to weigh up.
 Our advisers can help you decide.

 Students only need a valid passport, which must expire more than 3 months after your return date.
 There are no visa requirements for British citizens travelling to Iceland, provided none of your students have visited the Schengen Area for more than 90 days in a 180 day period.